 It’s very easy to consume a lot of calories by either drinking or eating sugar.
-It’s everywhere.
-This puts you more at risk to gain weight.
+It’s everywhere – in high sugar foods, snack bars, sugary snacks…name it.

-Did you know a 12oz can of coke has 39 grams of sugar?
+Did you know how much sugar is in a can of coke?
+Well, a 12oz can of coke has 39 grams of sugar.
 Yeah, that’s a lot of sugar when you really think about it.

-That’s 39 grams of empty calories you could replace with a cup of water or something with less to no sugar, like a meal replacement shake, for instance.
+That’s 39 grams of empty calories from your diet soda that you could replace with a cup of water, healthy dairy products like plain yoghurt, fresh fruit, dried fruit, or something with less to no sugar, like a meal replacement shake, for instance.

 Excessive amounts of sugar puts you at higher risk for heart disease

 Eating too much sugar can affect the heart in several ways.